Getting Started With Off-Premise Dining: It’s Easier Than You Think

 Organizing Your Host Stand

-The takeout tab feature of a guest management system is ideal for any host stand.
+A restaurant reservation system is ideal for any host stand.
 This feature allows you to filter carryout and delivery orders on customizable tabs.
 When your kitchen display system and guest management system are integrated, the takeout tab can show you when an order starts cooking in the kitchen, how long the order has been cooking, and what time the order will be ready.

 This keeps your host at the host stand and eliminates the need to run back to the kitchen to check on order statuses.
 It also provides better insights for incoming third-party delivery drivers and customers picking up orders.